moehrenzahn/scripturekit-php/README.md

 $service = new \Moehrenzahn\ScriptureKit\Service($version);

 $verseRequestBuilder = new \Moehrenzahn\ScriptureKit\VerseRequestBuilder(
-    3, // Number of the chapter to load,
+    3, // Number of the start chapter to load, Moehrenzahn\ScriptureKit\Data\VerseRequest::COLLECTION_NT, // Collection from which to load the verse (Tanakh, OT, NT, or Quran)
-    [16], // List of verses to load.
-Can be non-consecutive Moehrenzahn\ScriptureKit\Data\VerseRequest::COLLECTION_NT // Collection from which to load the verse (Tanakh, OT, NT, or Quran)
+    16 // Start verse to load
 );
 // Number of the Book to load (if collection is not Quran).
 First book starts at 1 (Matthew)
 $verseRequestBuilder->setBookNumber(4);